iamleeg/fictional-funicular/index.md

 Third commit

-This is an isolated line.
+This is no longer an isolated line.